-\square = Course available through Distance Learning (see page 47).
-Word Processing (Skill Set)The Word Processing Skill Set was developed for the person interested in advanced applications for preparing business documents using Microsoft Word.
+The Word Processing Skill Set was developed for the person interested in advanced applications for preparing business documents using Microsoft Word.
 Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.
-Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+Contact Information Information about these courses is available from the Business & Information Technology Division at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+Records Clerk Course Sequence Chart Requirement = 15 credits Prerequisite Term 1 Term 2 AA 101 AA 160 😐 FNG 099 or 2 credits 1 credit Accuplacer Sentence Skills Score of 69 or equivalent (for BA 121) AA 102 📮 BA 121 📮 2 credits 3 credits CIS 155 💻 BA 131 💻 1 credit 3 credits IT 101 📮

+= Course available through Distance Learning (see page 47).

 OFFICE ASSISTANT

 • Certificate in Office Assistant

 Program Description

 The Office Assistant program offers entry-level office-related skills for students who prefer to begin an office career quickly.
 Students acquire basic English, computer, word processing and interpersonal skills.

 NOTE: The courses in this program may be applied toward an Office Administration certificate or associate of applied science degree.

 Career and Advancement Opportunities

 Many graduates decide to continue for their Office Administration certificate or associate of applied science degree.

 Special Requirements

 None.

+Contact Information

-Program information is available from the Business Occupations Department at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
-Business Occupations Department OFFICE ASSISTANT CERTIFICATE Recommended Course Sequence for Full-time Students (Part-time students should see an Advisor or Counselor to customize their educational plans.)
+Program information is available from the Business & Information Technology Division at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).

+Business & Information Technology Division

+OFFICE ASSISTANT CERTIFICATE

+Recommended Course Sequence for Full-time Students

+(Part-time students should see an Advisor or Counselor to customize their educational plans.)

 Certificate requirement = 28 credits